History and Accomplishments

 Our campaign worked, and by 2018, we were able to establish pilot programs at Skyline and Mc Clymonds high schools, working in close collaboration with school personnel who identified and recruited the students and provided guidelines to follow.
 The results were good: At Skyline, the two seniors who worked with a mentor graduated with their peers; at McClymonds, 10 sophomores working with mentors improved their performance in courses required for graduation and did not drop out.

 The success of the pilot programs permitted us to continue and improve at Skyline and McClymonds when we resumed mentoring in the fall of 2019.
 When mentees do not show up, mentors are always there nonetheless, waiting for them, and in the meantime helping in the classrooms as needed, working in cooperation with the teacher and paying close attention to current assignments.
-In every case the student has eventually shown up and in most have begun to work with the mentor.
+Students have usually shown up, sometimes after a few missed sessions, and begun to work with their mentor.
 Here is a more detailed look at how it has been working:

 Although there have been some recent improvements, the graduation rate in Oakland’s public schools remains at 73.5% in 2018 (as compared to 84.6% of American high school seniors and 83.0% of California seniors who graduate with their class).
 Some of those who do not graduate remain enrolled or are earning alternate diplomas, but 12.9%, more than one in eight students, dropped out of high school in 2018.
 Dropout rates are highest among African American and Latino students.
 [California Department of Education]